Ahmed-El-Gendy/simple_shell/README.md

-"isfound" function check if the file is available or not "getpath" function add the path to the file name "strlen" function to return the lenth of the string
+"isfound" function check if the file is available or not "getpath" function add the path to the file name "strlen" function to return the lenth of the string fork creat anther program stat chech the file is available or not